Subdiffusive fractional limit of a jump-renewal equation: Proof of the main theorem

-Considering any $T\in\N$, we obtain, again by a diagonal argument, the existence of a subsequence, still denoted by $(\e_n)$, and the existence of $\rho\in C([0,\infty),\mathcal M(\R^d))$ such that the convergence~\eqref{eq:conv_rho} holds for all $T>0$.
+Finally, considering a sequence of times $T\in\N$, we infer, again by a diagonal argument, the existence of a subsequence, still denoted by $(\e_n)$, and the existence of $\rho\in C([0,\infty),\mathcal M(\R^d))$ such that the convergence~\eqref{eq:conv_rho} holds for all $T>0$.
 Since Corollary~\ref{cor:conv2} guarantees that~\eqref{eq:conv1} holds for any $\varphi\in C^2_c(\R^d)$, we get by passing to the limit that $\rho$ must verify Definition~\ref{def:sol} of a solution to Equation~\eqref{eq:frac-subdiff}. \end{proof}